TechITFactory/Agentic-AI/sections/01-welcome-setup/01-course-overview.md

 # Course Overview: What You Will Build

+## Why this lesson
+Orient you to the three portfolio projects and the production patterns you'll practice throughout the course.

+## Outcomes
+- ✅ Can describe each project, tech stack, and interview talking points
+- ✅ Know how the projects ladder from traditional ML → RAG → agents
+- ✅ Pick which project to personalize for your portfolio

+**Time**: ~15 minutes

+**Prerequisites**: None

 ## Welcome to Agentic AI! 🚀

 This isn't just another AI course with toy examples.
 You're going to build **three production-ready projects** that you can showcase in interviews and use as a foundation for real-world work.